nathanharper/target_practice/README.md

 usage:

-`python target_practice.py ../src/`
+`python target_practice.py -e jsp,html ../src/`

 (watches the current working directory recursively, first arg is where to copy to)

-TODO: add ability to specify different extensions and the watcher directory
+TODO: add ability to specify watcher directory